jwtk/jjwt/README.md

 always appreciated and have a high likelihood of being merged quickly.
 Please send them!

-However, if you want or feel the need to change JJWT's functionality or core code, please do not issue a pull request without [creating a new JJWT issue](https://github.com/jwtk/jjwt/issues/new) and discussing your desired changes **first**, _before you start working on it_.
+However, if you want or feel the need to change JJWT's functionality or core code, please do not issue a pull request without [starting a new JJWT discussion](https://github.com/jwtk/jjwt/discussions) and discussing your desired changes **first**, _before you start working on it_.

 It would be a shame to reject your earnest and genuinely-appreciated pull request if it might not align with the